The Oculus Quest 2 #

 ovr-platform-util with the

-create-pwa command to generate the APK.
+create-pwa command.
 Set the output file name via the

 -o parameter.
 The Android SDK to use needs to be set via the